osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

 1. **Configure authentication:**
-   Open Science Pool (OSP) administrators can provide the token, which you can then pass to the container by volume mounting it as a file under `/etc/condor/tokens-orig.d/`.
+   OSPool administrators can provide the token, which you can then pass to the container by volume mounting it as a file under `/etc/condor/tokens-orig.d/`.
    If you are using Docker to launch the container, this is done with the command line flag `-v /path/to/token:/etc/condor/tokens-orig.d/flock.opensciencegrid.org`.
-   Replace `/path/to/token` with the full path to the token you obtained from the OSP administrators.
+   Replace `/path/to/token` with the full path to the token you obtained from the OSPool administrators.
 2. Set `GLIDEIN_Site` and `GLIDEIN_ResourceName` to match the site name and resource name that you registered in Topology, respectively.
 3. Set the `OSG_SQUID_LOCATION` environment variable to the HTTP address of your preferred Squid instance.